MichaelHallik/MichaelHallik.github.io/_posts/2021-02-03-Running-Robot-Framework-in-a-virtual-environment-pt-3.md

 <code class="snippet">python -V</code>

-That should output the version of the Python installation that was installed most recently.
+That will always output the version of the Python installation whose <code class="folder">root</code> and <code class="folder">\Scripts</code> folders are the first on the operating system's PATH variable.
+Typically (but not necessarily) that will be the Python installation that was installed most recently.

-However, that approach assumes that the <code class="folder">Python root</code> and <code class="folder"> \Scripts</code> folders of that particular Python version were added to PATH during or immediately after installation (see earlier remarks).
-In case they were not, you can use another approach.
+To be able to see the versions of <i>all</i> the Python installations on your system, you must use another approach.
 This one assumes that you have installed the <code class="folder">'Python launcher'</code> (see earlier remarks).
 In case you have, open a command line <i>after</i> you have installed <i>all</i> of the required Python versions and type:

 <code class="snippet">py -0</code>